Cooperative learning in multi-agent systems from intermittent measurements: Proof of the main result

 Putting it all together, we may write our update as

 \end{proposition}

 Let us use $S(t)$ for the set of agents who have a measurement at time $t$.
 We use this notation in the next lemma, which bounds the decrease in $Z(\aor{t})$ from time $t$ to $t+1$.

-\begin{lemma} If $\Delta(t) \in (0,1)$ then Recall that $E(t)$ is the set of undirected edges in the graph, so every pair of neighbors $(i,j)$ appears once in the above sum.
+\begin{lemma} If $\Delta(t) \in (0,1)$ then Recall that $E(t)$ is the set of undirected edges in the graph at time $t$, so every pair of neighbors $(i,j)$ appears once in the above sum.
 Moreover, if $S(t)$ is nonempty, then

 \end{lemma}